-You could have all your retirement savings in one place
+You could have all your pension savings in one place

-You can transfer retirement savings from other pension plans.
-If the value of your retirement savings is more than £2,500, you can transfer it into your personal pension (this minimum doesn't apply if you're making regular contributions).
+You can transfer pension savings from other pension plans.
+If the value of your pension savings is more than £2,500, you can transfer it into your personal pension (this minimum doesn't apply if you're making regular contributions).
 This could make it easier for you to keep track of them.

 If you decide to transfer your pension savings, your existing provider will make the payment directly to us and we'll do the rest.
 However, transferring may not be in your best interests as you could lose valuable benefits which can't be replaced.
 You should speak to your financial adviser before you make a decision.